A community center dedicated to village livelihood—

 Primarily, our focus is to preserve the village life through projects and activities that connect people together in a joyful, meaningful way.

-We are now accepting (and requesting) donations to raise the $75,000 needed to launch the Umoja Centre.
-You can make a secure donate online now by clicking the donate button below.
+We are now accepting (and requesting) donations to raise the ~$70,000 needed to launch the Umoja Centre.
+You can make a secure donate online now by clicking the button above.

 To see an itemized breakdown of all the launch costs, click here to view the budget.